I've had cats all of my life, but adopted my first polydactyl three years ago. She has extra toes AND she's black! How

-Polydactyl cats, with their catcher’s mitt-size paws, look as if they’re ready for a Major League Baseball game—although they might be all thumbs.
+Polydactyl cats, with their catcher’s mitt-sized paws, look as if they’re ready for a Major League Baseball game—although they might be all thumbs.

 Polydactyl (pronounced pah-lee-DAK-til) means “many fingers” in Greek and refers to a cat with extra toes.
 Polydactyly is a condition, not a breed.
 Most domestic felines have five toes on each of their front paws and four toes on each of their hind paws, for a total of 18 toes.

 Polydactyl kitties, however, typically have one or two extra toes on their front paws, and occasionally, several extras on their rear paws.
 The number of extra toes on one front paw can even differ from the number on the other front paw.
 Sometimes, the extra toes are merely auxiliary, non-functional appendages.
 Polydactyly is not painful or uncomfortable, and these oversized paws don’t get in a cat’s way.